Shobhitdata/Ml-project/README.md

 - Integrate advanced machine learning techniques like Gradient Boosting or Random Forest for better accuracy.
 - Explore more diverse datasets to generalize findings to other real estate markets.

----

-_Feel free to explore the codebase and experiment with the models!_